Holiday Foods to Help Maintain Weight

 Well, they both have anti-oxidative properties.
 Olive oil is a healthy unsaturated fat and a good source of Vitamins E and K.

 Meanwhile, balsamic vinegar is low in sugar when compared to the average salad dressing.
-Together, they contain less salt, fat and sugar than their bottled counterparts.
+Together, they contain less salt, fat and sugar than their bottled counterparts, according to our Montreal dietitian, Alaa.

 So if weight loss or weight maintenance are of great importance to you during the holiday season, you know which way you should be dressing your salad.